Table of Contents

-As a Sellfy seller, you can also add or embed the following on your store:
+As a Sellfy creator, you can also add or embed the following:

-- Facebook Live Chat so your customers can talk to you directly
+- Facebook Live Chat so customers can talk to you directly.

 - Zapier to connect with more than 1,000+ apps and streamline your sales, marketing, and customer management process.

-- Interactive previews of your products (YouTube, Vimeo, SoundCloud) etc.
+- Interactive previews of products (YouTube, Vimeo, SoundCloud), etc.

 Another marketing tactic you can use is the pay-what-you-want pricing (PWYW).
 Studies have shown that the PWYW pricing is very effective for last-minute sales, so why not give it a try?
 With Sellfy’s PWYW feature, you can set a minimum price threshold and give your customers the freedom to decide how much they should pay.